 Dry thermal elements include the lightweight aluminium wire elements found in the Haverland RC Wave and the ceramic stones used inside Electrorad Aeroflow radiators and Haverland Inerzia radiators.
 Dry thermal elements typically heat up faster than thermal fluids, making them the best choice for precision heating and fast heat-up times.
 Aluminium elements have the advantage of being particularly light, allowing you to mount radiators such as the RC Wave on stud or partition walls.
 On the other hand, ceramic stones retain heat for longer than aluminium strips, making them a good choice for heating high-ceilinged and open plan spaces.

-Thermal fluid elements are used inside both our Cointra Apolo and our Haverland TT electric radiators.
+Thermal fluid elements are used inside our Haverland TT and Electrorad Digi-Line electric radiators.
 It's a common misconception that thermal fluid radiators use plumbing or pipes.
 The liquid element is entirely contained within the radiator body, which simply plugs into the wall like all our other electric radiators.
 Thermal fluids ensure an even heat distribution across the room.
 They also retain heat well, making them an energy efficient choice in larger rooms you use regularly.

 Rooms with a staircase can be difficult to heat because you’re effectively trying to heat two floors: the room will have twice the volume of air as a room of the same dimensions with only one floor.
 Because heat rises, a radiator placed at the top of the landing will do little to heat the hallway downstairs.
 Likewise, a radiator placed at the foot of the stairs will send most of its heat upstairs.